HCPSS/schoolsites-help/_posts/2014-07-15-adding-links.md

 ![highlight](/schoolsites-help/images/pages/highlight-text.png)

-Then, click on the closed chainlink in the editor
+Then, click on the closed chain link in the editor

 ![edit page](/schoolsites-help/images/pages/link-editor.png)